New Energy

 We are developing a portfolio of carbon credits to contribute to the achievement of our net equity Scope 1 and 2 greenhouse gas emissions targets.
 These also have the potential to be bundled with product sales if customer demand is present, at a scale which is able to be supported.

-We are collaborating with research companies as well as assessing opportunities to invest in demonstration-scale pilot projects to test CCU technologies ahead of their potential deployment on a larger-scale.
+We are collaborating with research companies as well as assessing opportunities to invest in demonstration-scale pilot projects to test carbon capture and utilisation (CCU) technologies ahead of their potential deployment on a larger-scale.

 We’re developing large-scale solar generation, while working with a technology company to support the deployment of new solar energy technologies.